On a recent trip to Japan I had the opportunity to practice Surrender in the guise of a lost passport, my own!

 In the meantime the group had a few suggestions of their own.

 Having known each other for many years, the banter was light and humorous.
-“How’s your Japanese Deb?” one friend asked.
+“How’s your Japanese Deb?” my friend asked.
 “Why?”
 I replied.
 “Because you might have to go to the Australian Embassy in Tokyo to get another passport!!”.

 Surrender occurred in spite of myself